 Results 1–10 of 20 for "Fact Sheet"X related to "Breast Cancer: How Your Mind Can Help..."
-Refine Your Search Refine Your Search TopicChildren (11)Socioeconomic status (10)Teens (5)Sexuality (4)Aging (3) 14 more... [+] Education (3)HIV & AIDS (2)Human rights (2)Parenting (2)Anxiety (1)Death & dying (1)Eating disorders (1)Health disparities (1)Marriage & divorce (1)Obesity (1)Pain (1)Women & men (1)Hide detailsDocument TypeFact SheetXYear2013 (1)2011 (1)2010 (4)Author/ContributorAd Hoc Committee on End-of-Life Issues (1)Valente, Sharon (1) Results 1–10 of 20 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Women & Socioeconomic StatusLow SES among women and its correlates, such as poverty, lower education, and poor health for children and families, ultimately affect our society as a whole.Fact Sheet 2.End-of-Life & Socioeconomic StatusSES affects end-of-life issues such as the early detection of life-threatening illnesses and the quality of life for people so diagnosed.Fact Sheet (January 2010)3.Congress Should Halt Plummeting Psychologist Medicare Payment2013 State Leadership fact sheet: Congress should halt plummeting Medicare payment for psychologist services by adjusting the payment formula and by addressing reductions due to the sustainable growth rate formula and sequestration.Fact Sheet (September 2013)4.Answers to Your Questions For a Better Understanding of Sexual Orientation & HomosexualityThis pamphlet is designed to provide accurate information for those who want to better understand sexual orientation and the impact of prejudice and discrimination on those who identify as lesbian, gay or bisexual.
-El folleto es disponible en español.Fact Sheet 5.Work, Stress and Health & Socioeconomic StatusStress can affect psychological well-being.
-Work stress research has examined the psychological demands of a work load, workers’ perceived sense of control over their performance, safety stressors, work organization, and work atmosphere.Fact Sheet 6.Answers to your Questions About Transgender People, Gender Identity, and Gender ExpressionTransgender is an umbrella term used to describe people whose gender identity (sense of themselves as male or female) or gender expression differs from socially constructed norms associated with their birth sex.
-This includes androgynous, bigendered and gender queer people, who tend to see traditional concepts of gender as restrictive.Fact Sheet (January 2011)7.Trastornos en la alimentación: el rol de la psicoterapia en el tratamiento eficazEn una sociedad que continúa valorando la delgadez, aun cuando las personas en los Estados Unidos están más gordas que nunca, casi todos se preocupan por su peso por lo menos ocasionalmente.Fact Sheet 8.Lesbian, Gay, Bisexual & Transgender Persons & Socioeconomic StatusDiscrimination of LGBT persons in the workplace is a significant factor in the differences in socioeconomic status for LGBT persons.Fact Sheet 9.Answers to Your Questions About Same-Sex MarriageThe psychological and social aspects of committed relationships between same-sex partners resemble those of heterosexual partnerships, living in a state where same-sex marriage is outlawed can lead to chronic social stress and mental health problems, and same-sex couples are as fit and capable parents as heterosexual couples.
-Fact Sheet 10.PsycINFO® Frequently Asked QuestionsAnswers to frequently asked questions about APA's PsycINFO® database.Fact Sheet Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 20 for "Fact Sheet"X related to "Breast Cancer: How Your Mind Can Help..."
+Refine Your Search Refine Your Search TopicChildren (5)Lesbian, gay, bisexual, transgender (4)Socioeconomic status (4)Teens (4)Education (2) 11 more... [+] Anxiety (1)Disability (1)Eating disorders (1)Emotional health (1)HIV & AIDS (1)Human rights (1)Kids & the media (1)Marriage & divorce (1)Obesity (1)Pain (1)Women & men (1)Hide detailsDocument TypeFact SheetXYear2013 (1)2011 (1) Results 1–10 of 20 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Women & Socioeconomic StatusLow SES among women and its correlates, such as poverty, lower education, and poor health for children and families, ultimately affect our society as a whole.Fact Sheet 2.Answers to Your Questions About Panic DisorderPanic disorder is a highly treatable condition that, once treated, does not lead to any permanent complications.
+The quality of economic, personal and health aspects of life can be severely impacted without treatment.Fact Sheet 3.Answers to Your Questions For a Better Understanding of Sexual Orientation and HomosexualityThis pamphlet is designed to provide accurate information for those who want to better understand sexual orientation and the impact of prejudice and discrimination on those who identify as lesbian, gay or bisexual.
+The brochure is also available in Russian and Spanish.Fact Sheet 4.Answers to your Questions About Transgender People, Gender Identity, and Gender ExpressionTransgender is an umbrella term used to describe people whose gender identity (sense of themselves as male or female) or gender expression differs from socially constructed norms associated with their birth sex.
+This includes androgynous, bigendered and gender queer people, who tend to see traditional concepts of gender as restrictive.Fact Sheet (January 2011)5.Work, Stress and Health & Socioeconomic StatusStress can affect psychological well-being.
+Work stress research has examined the psychological demands of a work load, workers’ perceived sense of control over their performance, safety stressors, work organization, and work atmosphere.Fact Sheet 6.Trastornos en la alimentación: el rol de la psicoterapia en el tratamiento eficazEn una sociedad que continúa valorando la delgadez, aun cuando las personas en los Estados Unidos están más gordas que nunca, casi todos se preocupan por su peso por lo menos ocasionalmente.Fact Sheet 7.Answers to Your Questions About Same-Sex MarriageThe psychological and social aspects of committed relationships between same-sex partners resemble those of heterosexual partnerships, living in a state where same-sex marriage is outlawed can lead to chronic social stress and mental health problems, and same-sex couples are as fit and capable parents as heterosexual couples.
+Fact Sheet 8.PsycINFO® Frequently Asked QuestionsAnswers to frequently asked questions about APA's PsycINFO® database.Fact Sheet 9.Answers to Your Questions About Individuals With Intersex ConditionsA variety of conditions that lead to atypical development of physical sex characteristics are collectively referred to as intersex conditions.
+These conditions can involve abnormalities of the external genitals, internal reproductive organs, sex chromosomes, or sex-related hormones.Fact Sheet 10.Lo Que Las Niñas Y Jóvenes Sí Pueden HacerCon tus amigos, maestros y padres de familia, tú puedes hacer cambios en tu escuela, en la comunidad y hasta en los medios de comunicación.
+Fact Sheet Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 20 for "Fact Sheet"X related to "Breast Cancer: How Your Mind Can Help..."